d1618033/python-redfish-utility/docs/slate/source/includes/_smartarraycommands.md

 <p class="fake_header">Output</p>
 None

-### Deletelogicaldrive Command
+### Deletevolume Command (previously Deletelogicaldrive Command)

-> Deletelogicaldrive example commands:
+> Deletevolume example commands:

-> To delete multiple logical drives by drive location include the drive location of the drive you wish to delete.
+> To delete multiple volumes by drive location include the drive location of the drive you wish to delete.
 Also include the `--controller` option specifying the controller to use.
 You can specify multiple drives as well as a comma separated list.

+> In case of iLO 6, --storageid tag is mandatory.

 <aside class="notice">
-A Volume Unique Identifier must be available to delete a logical drive.
+A Volume Unique Identifier must be available to delete a volume.
 Pending drives may not be deleted.
 </aside>

 <pre>
-ilorest > <span style="color: #01a982; ">deletelogicaldrive --controller=1 1</span>
+ilorest > <span style="color: #01a982; ">deletevolume --controller=1 1</span>
-Are you sure you would like to continue deleting drive 004D56ABPEYHC0ARH951TK A39C? (y/n) Setting logical drive 004D56ABPEYHC0ARH951TK A39C for deletion One or more properties were changed and will not take effect until system is reset.
+Are you sure you would like to continue deleting drive 004D56ABPEYHC0ARH951TK A39C? (y/n) Setting volume 004D56ABPEYHC0ARH951TK A39C for deletion One or more properties were changed and will not take effect until system is reset.
 </pre>

-> To delete all logical drives on a controller include the`--controller` option specifying the controller to perform the operation on and the `--all` option.
+> To delete all volumes on a controller include the`--controller` option specifying the controller to perform the operation on and the `--all` option.

 <pre>
 iLOrest > login
 Discovering data...Done
-ilorest > deletelogicaldrive --controller=1 <span style="color: #01a982; ">--all</span>
+ilorest > deletevolume --controller=1 <span style="color: #01a982; ">--all</span>
 [200] The operation completed successfully.
 </pre>

 <p class="fake_header">Syntax</p>

-deletelogicaldrive *[Optional Parameters]*
+deletevolume *[Optional Parameters]*

 <p class="fake_header">Description</p>
-Deletes logical drives from the selected controller.
+Deletes volumes from the selected controller.

 <p class="fake_header">Parameters</p>